 Deck yourself out like an Alphonse Mucha muse and go as ornamental as Budapest’s grandest buildings.

-Decadence pervades the hotel’s dining and drinking offerings; after all, the main bistro has a golden bar as a centrepiece and another eatery is dedicated to caviar, oysters and champagne.
-But, design that leans heavily into luxe minimalism ensures it doesn’t tip over into ostentation.
-In the bistro, more hifalutin picks such as saffron soup with langoustine and mussels, lobster-stuffed pansotti in a creamy velouté, or a quinoa savarin with gazpacho foam are balanced out by homier dishes, such as pulled-pork and brie sandwiches, samosas with vegetarian curry, goulash and cottage-cheese dumplings with sour-cream foam.
-On the weekends there’s a bottomless champagne brunch and in the Oyster and Caviar Bar there’s all your fish-egg favourites with a range of classic fixings, plus moreish molluscs soused in Campari and citrus, vermouth and pepper, and other marinades with a kick.
-The dining rooms are both styled with verve: light fittings hang like Cornelia Parker masterpieces or are enshrouded in ghostly giant lampshades; engaging artworks and cabinets of objets enliven the dove-grey walls; and banquettes are upholstered in navy velvet or dark leather.
+Decadence pervades the hotel’s dining and drinking offerings; after all, the main bistro has a gold bar as a centrepiece and another eatery is dedicated to caviar, oysters and champagne.
+But design that leans heavily into luxe minimalism ensures it doesn’t tip over into ostentation.
+In the bistro, more hifalutin picks such as goulash soup with homemade 'csipetke', celery and preserved lemon, foie gras spring rolls with parsnip puree and hazelnut or a goats cheese and fig salad with balsamic caviar are balanced out by homier dishes, such as pulled-pork sourdough sandwiches, smoked salmon bagel with creme fraiche and pickled red onion, and wienner schnitzel with potato salad.
+On the weekends there’s a bottomless champagne brunch and in the Oyster and Caviar Bar, there are all your fish-egg favourites with a range of classic fixings, plus gourmet bites like lobster and avocado roll dressed in baby gem and Angus sirloin carpaccio with truffle mayo and aged parmesan.
+The dining rooms are both styled with verve: light fittings hang like Cornelia Parker masterpieces or are enshrouded in ghostly giant lampshades; engaging artworks and cabinets of objects enliven the dove-grey walls, and banquettes are upholstered in navy velvet or dark leather.

 Take your drink in the bistro or the lounge where you can nurse it in between potting balls on the pool table.
 There’s an impressive selection of Hungarian (from a Lake Balaton sauvignon to a toothache-sweet Tokaji) and international wines, and a wide range of gin and tonics, from Búzavirág cornflower gin with orange and lime tonic, to lemony Malfy gin, to Bulldog London Dry with lychee and star anise tonic water.
 And, there’s always a good reason to pop a cork in the Oyster and Caviar Bar, where the conversation is sparkling and the drinks sparklier still.